 - A2DP (Advanced Audio Distribution Profile) Ver.
 1.0, or higher (Recommended: Ver.
-1.2 or higher) This is a profile to transmit stereo audio or high quality sound to Entune - Audio. - AVRCP (Audio/Video Remote Control Profile) Ver.
+1.2 or higher) This is a profile to transmit stored audio or high quality sound to En - This is a profile to transmit stereo audio or high quality sound to Entune Audio. - AVRCP (Audio/Video Remote Control Profile) Ver.
 1.0 or higher (Recommended: Ver.
 1.4 or higher) - This is a profile to allow remote control the A/V equipment.